fluffycloud331/dotfiles/README.md

 # xfce-openbox
-  working on an xfce desktop with openbox as the window manger
+   xfce desktop with openbox as the window manger

 with nordic as the theme for both